Are Your Donors Bored with Your Annual Campaign? Time for a Makeover!

 Nonprofits rely on dependable, unrestricted annual giving.
 Dependable does not have to mean boring!
 Play with your philanthropy!

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for nonprofits.
 She is the author of On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.
 Nanette can be reached at firstname.lastname@example.org.

 Jennifer Weinstock is the Director of Development at Gann Academy in Waltham, MA and a Wexner Field Fellow.
 Jennifer can be reached at Jennifer.email@example.com